Yuri Andropov: Legacy

 Despite Andropov's hard-line stance in Hungary and the numerous banishments and intrigues for which he was responsible as head of the KGB, many commentators regard him as a reformer, especially in comparison with the stagnation and corruption of Brezhnev's later years.
 A "throwback to a tradition of Leninist asceticism", Andropov was appalled by the corruption of Brezhnev's regime, and ordered investigations and arrests of the most flagrant abusers.
 The investigations were so frightening that several members of Brezhnev's circle "shot, gassed or otherwise did away with themselves."
-He was generally regarded as inclined to more gradual and constructive reform than was Gorbachev; most of the speculation centers on whether Andropov would have reformed the USSR in a manner that did not result in its eventual dissolution.
+He was generally regarded as inclined to more gradual and constructive reform than was Gorbachev; most of the speculation (Note: According to some experts, including political scientist Гавров, Сергей Назипович.) centers on whether Andropov would have reformed the USSR in a manner that did not result in its eventual dissolution like a "Russian Deng Xiaoping".

 The Western media generally favored Andropov, but the short time he spent as leader, much of it in ill health, leaves debaters few concrete indications as to the nature of an extended rule.
 The 2002 Tom Clancy novel Red Rabbit focuses heavily on Andropov during his tenure of KGB chief, when his health was slightly better.
 It mirrors his secrecy in that British and American intelligence know little about him, not even able to confirm he was married.
 The novel also depicts Andropov as a fan of Marlboros and starka vodka, almost never available to ordinary Soviet citizens.